flyingbearxx/SHARKY-SOEN341_Project_F24/Meeting Minutes/Sharky_Sprint2_meeting7_Oct24.md

 **MEETING PARTICIPANTS:** Shaili, Raghda, Ana, Yasmeen, Hala, Khujista, TA

 **DISCUSSION TOPICS:**
-  1. Showing the TA our progress and taking notes of what we should add/change in our project.
+  1. Hala showed the TA our progress and the team sought feedback of what we should add/change in our project Github.

-**DECISIONS:**
+**Feedback Received:**
   1. We should create 2 acceptance tests (minimum) for functionalities implemeted in sprint 1
-  2.
+  2. We should create user stories to capture the requirements of each feature.
-  3.
+  3. We should establish a CI pipeline to automate test runs and code quality checks.